Screenly/Anthias/README.md

 * Selecting `latest` will install the version from the `master` branch.
 * Selecting `experimental` will install the version from the `experimental` branch.
 * Selecting `tag` will prompt you to enter a specific tag to install.
+* Do take note the `latest` and `experimental` branches are rolling releases, so you'll always get the latest changes.

 ##### Experimental Features